hpc-carpentry/hpc-carpentry.github.io/pages/testimonials.md

     in such a way that the students can remember what they did and other students can understand exactly how the code works.
 I can't recommend Software Carpentry strongly enough.</p>
-  <em>Ethan White is an Associate Professor in the Department of Biology and the Ecology Center at Utah State University.</em>
+  <em>Ethan White's lab is part of an <a href="https://www.weecology.org/">interdisciplinary ecology research group</a> at the University of Florida.</em>

 <hr>